changetocoding/WebLessonPlan/Beta/Beta.md

 Afternoon: Get to commit to git hub.

 ## Day 5 (Fri): Vercel deployment
+Self exs:
-Get to lookup how to redirect page (10 min excerise) & get url &params  on stackoverflow.
+- Get to lookup how to redirect page (10 min excerise) & get url &params  on stackoverflow.
+- Vercel

+Other:
+- Create website with 2 pages - login then a form
-More content depending on how we doing for timing
+- More content depending on how we doing for timing

 ## Day 6 (Sat): Final Challenge
 Hong/me/Emmanuel/Claudius/Jacob.
 10am (Nigeria)/9am (UK) start.
 10am (UK) for volunteers